 Gravitational redshift: The electromagnetic radiation of an object is stretched out slightly inside a gravitational field.
 Think of the sound waves that emanate from a siren on an emergency vehicle; as the vehicle moves toward an observer, sound waves are compressed, but as it moves away, they are stretched out, or redshifted.
 Known as the Doppler Effect, the same phenomena occurs with waves of light at all frequencies.
 In 1959, two physicists, Robert Pound and Glen Rebka, shot gamma-rays of radioactive iron up the side of a tower at Harvard University and found them to be minutely less than their natural frequency due to distortions caused by gravity.

 Gravitational waves: Violent events, such as the collision of two black holes, are thought to be able to create ripples in space-time known as gravitational waves.
-The Laser Interferometer Gravitational Wave Observatory (LIGO) is currently searching for the first signs of these tell-tale indicators.
+In 2016, the Laser Interferometer Gravitational Wave Observatory (LIGO) announced that it found evidence of these tell-tale indicators.

 In 2014, scientists announced that they had detected gravitational waves left over from the Big Bang using the Background Imaging of Cosmic Extragalactic Polarization (BICEP2) telescope in Antarctica.
-Such waves are thought to be embedded in the cosmic microwave background.
+It is thought that such waves are embedded in the cosmic microwave background.
 However, further research revealed that their data was contaminated by dust in the line of sight.